HakkaTjakka/CAVES/Linux/readme.md

 Also don't forget to set the online-mode=false in the server.properties besides the usual stuff like ip address etc.

 Also when playing with people outside your home network you need to port forward your router, with the ip the server is on and the port its using.
 Tip: If it won't work probably ranges from other port forwards overlap yours.
-Then you also need to provider your external ip instead of the internal.
+Then you also need to provide your external ip instead of the internal to other players.
 ***
+Have fun!